 MPHA may evict, terminate assistance, deny admission to a program or trespass a Perpetrator from its property under this Policy.
-A public housing Victim shall comply with MPHA's lease and in particular Section 11.B.17.
-A Victim will act in a manner which will not disturb the peaceful enjoyment of the premises.
-A Victim may not be held to a more demanding standard than other Tenants.
-To comply with a lease a Victim may have to take action, which may include: a) obtaining and enforcing a restraining or no contact order or order for protection against the Perpetrator; b) obtaining and enforcing a trespass against the Perpetrator; c) enforcing MPHA or law enforcement's trespass of the Perpetrator; d) preventing the delivery of the Perpetrator's mail to the Victim's unit; e) providing certification information or f) other reasonable measures.
+A Victim may be required to take action to ensure the peaceful enjoyment of the Premises, as required by the Lease, which may include: a) enforcing MPHA or law enforcement's trespass of the Perpetrator; b) preventing the delivery of the Perpetrator's mail to the Victim's unit; or c) other reasonable measures.